itobuztech/chat/README.md

   Retrieve undelivered messages for a peer; results are marked as delivered automatically.
 Optionally pass `after` to only receive items newer than a specific message.

 Messages are persisted in MongoDB so offline peers can retrieve them when they come back.
 A WebSocket push delivers new messages instantly when recipients are connected.
+Each message keeps track of `sent`, `delivered`, and `read` timestamps—updates flow over WebRTC when possible, falling back to the WebSocket channel and stored in MongoDB.

 Environment variables:
 - `MONGO_URI` (default `mongodb://localhost:27017`) – connection string.